Did Michael Jordan have the flu in the 'Flu Game'?

 However, that was only half the truth before Game 5 of the 1997 NBA Finals matchup against the Jazz.
 A visibly ill Jordan acted for life in what would become known as the "Flu Game."
 It was one of the defining moments of his career.

 "The big story here tonight: the story about Michael Jordan's physical condition," said play-by-play commentator Marv Albert before the game.
 "This is Jordan arriving two hours ago.
-He is suffering from flu-like symptoms. "
+He suffers from flu-like symptoms."

 MORE: Jordan's emotional monologue from & # 39; The Last Dance & # 39; comes down to the core of your leadership style